We were woken at 5 am by the dawn call to prayer from all the neighboring mosques:

 Prayer is better than sleep, prayer is better than sleep.

 After breakfast, we were taken to the Cathedral Church of Christ the King.
-The Cathedral compound consists of the Cathedral itself, several buildings including 2 smaller churches, one Igbo speaking, the other Yoruba.
-I preached, through an interpreter, at St. Stephen's, the Yoruba church.
+The Cathedral compound consists of the Cathedral itself, a community center and several other buildings including a primary school and two smaller churches, one Igbo speaking, the other Yoruba.

-Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese our mission to build Grace International School.
-We were very encouraged by the evident enthusiasm for the project and the thoughtful comments and insights that were shared by the Diocesan leaders.
+Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese and their Education committee...our decision to partner with them to build Graceland International School was a focus of discussion.
+We were very encouraged by the evident enthusiasm for the project and the thoughtful comments and insights that were shared by the community leaders.

 Like parents everywhere, these folks wish to provide a quality education for their children, in an environment free of ethnic, gender, and religious discrimination.
 Our Nigerian partners recognize that girls need to have the same opportunities for a quality education as boys.
 Our partners also recognize that having an educational milieu that is free of discrimination ethnically and religiously will help to promote peace in the society at large.